 Pursuant to equity option agreements between Wole Technology and each of the shareholders of Qianjun Technology, Qianjun Technology's shareholders granted Wole Technology or its designated representative(s) an exclusive option to purchase, to the extent permitted under PRC law, all or part of their equity interests in Qianjun Technology in consideration of the loans extended to Qianjun Technology's shareholders under the loan agreements described below.
-In addition, Wole Technology has the option to acquire the equity interests of Qianjun Technology under the loan agreements.
-Wole law in consideration of the cancellation of all or part of the loans extended to the shareholders of Qianjun Technology under the loan agreements.
+In addition, Wole Technology has the option to acquire the equity interests of Qianjun Technology at the lowest price then permitted by PRC law in consideration of the cancellation of all or part of the loans extended to the shareholders of Qianjun Technology under the loan agreements.
 Wole Technology or its designated representative(s) have sole discretion as to when to exercise such option, either in part or in full.
-Wole Technology or its designated representative(s) is entitled to exercise the option at any time until all of the equity interests of Qianjun Technology's shareholders shall not transfer, donate, pledge, or otherwise dispose their equity shareholdings in Qianjun Technology in any manner.
-The equity option agreement will remain in full force and effect until the earlier of: (i) the date on which all of the equity interests in Qianjun Technology to the shareholders of Qianjun Technology to the shareholders of Qianjun Technology or its designated representative(s); or (ii) the receipt of the 30-day advance written termination notice issued by Wole Technology to the shareholders of Qianjun Technology.
+Wole Technology have been acquired, and can be freely transferred, in whole or in part, to any third party.
+Without Wole Technology's consent, Qianjun Technology's shareholders shall not transfer, donate, pledge, or otherwise dispose their equity shareholdings in Qianjun Technology in any manner.
+The equity option agreement will remain in full force and effect until the earlier of: (i) the date on which all of the equity interests in Qianjun Technology have been acquired by Wole Technology or its designated representative(s); or (ii) the receipt of the 30-day advance written termination notice issued by Wole Technology to the shareholders of Qianjun Technology.